-If you've never created animation, the Flash screen is different from the screens in other programs that you might be used to, so take the time to get to know it.
+The Flash screen is different from screens in other programs that you might be used to, so take the time to get to know it.
 You can also customize the Flash screen.
 Figure 1-1 shows one possible display.

-If your screen opens with several rectangular panels strewn about the screen or docked on various sides, don't worry about them now.
+Figure 1-1: The Flash screen.
+If your screen opens with several rectangular panels strewn about or docked on various sides, don't worry about them now.
 We explain how to open and use these panels throughout this book, but you don't need them for this chapter.
-If they drive you crazy, right-click (Windows) or Control+click (Mac) each panel's title bar and choose Close Panel Group from the menu that appears.
+If they drive you crazy, right-click (Windows) or Control+click (Mac) each panel's title bar and choose Close Group in the menu that appears.